 Chemotherapy, radiation, and hormone therapy can help more women survive breast cancer.
 Because these therapies also involve side effects and additional risks, they are not used in all cases.
-You may have a chance to decide if you will get certain treatments.
-It is helpful to understand how these treatments affect your chance of survival.
+Since you may participate in the decision as to whether you will get certain treatments, it is helpful to understand how these treatments affect your chance of survival.

 Let's say you hear that a certain treatment reduces the risk of recurrence by one-third.
 This means that if 30% of women in your situation were likely to have a recurrence, then of those who took this treatment, only 20% would be likely to have a recurrence (one-third of 30% is 10%; 30% minus 10% is 20%).

-The greater the chance of recurrence at the start, the greater the benefit of the treatment.
+In general, the greater the chance of recurrence at the start, the greater is the likely benefit of treatment.
 If your stage gives you a 95% survival rate (5% recurrence rate), you might decide that treatment does not change your risk enough to make it worthwhile.
 For instance, in this example, a treatment that reduces recurrence by one-third would change the 95% survival rate to 96.5%.

-In the example at the bottom of this page, a sixty-year-old woman with a four-centimeter ER+ tumor with the grading of the cells rated at five out of six points was treated with surgery, radiation, chemotherapy, and tamoxifen.
+In the following example (Table 3), a sixty-year-old woman with a four-centimeter ER+ tumor with grading of the cells rated at five out of six points was treated with surgery, radiation, chemotherapy, and tamoxifen.
 Notice how each treatment increases her chances of survival over the next ten years.

 You can ask your doctor how each component of your treatment may improve your chances of survival, as in the example in the chart.
-Your doctor may speak to you about a new test called genetic profiling that can be done on the tumor tissue.
-Because this is such a new test, it is currently only useful for women that have an ER or PR positive breast cancer that is lymph node negative and HER-2 neu negative.
-Also, it is usually only useful if the tumor is smaller in size and lower in grade (around 1 or 2 cm and grade 1 or 2).
+Your doctor may speak to you about a test called genetic profiling that can be done on the tumor tissue.
+This test is useful only for women who have an ER-or PR-positive breast cancer that is lymph node-negative and HER-2 neu-negative.
+Also, it is usually only used if the tumor is small (up to 2 cm), with a grade of 1 or 2.
 This test can help predict the benefits you may receive from both chemotherapy and hormonal therapy.

-It is very important to understand that the treatment of breast cancer is rapidly changing as research is moving forward.
+It is very important to understand that the treatment of breast cancer is rapidly changing as research is progressing.
 Each woman, or man, diagnosed with breast cancer is offered treatments based not only on the status of their cancer, but on their overall health and their mental, social, and cultural well-being.
 This information can provide you with a better understanding of what your doctors will speak with you about, but there always is much more to the picture.